Christophe-Gauge/cdk-s3-cloudfront/README.md

 If you don't like using the CDK directly, you can just use the generated [CloudFormation.yaml](CloudFormation.yaml) file to deploy the CloudFormation stack.

-For additional details, see [CloudFront and S3 Bucket CloudFormation Stack](https://technotes.videre.us/en/cloud/cloudfront-and-s3-bucket-cloudformation-stack/).
+For additional details on this code, see [CloudFront and S3 Bucket CloudFormation Stack](https://technotes.videre.us/en/cloud/cloudfront-and-s3-bucket-cloudformation-stack/).